jamesnulliu/jamesnulliu.github.io/content/blogs/vscode-debug-python/index.md

     "configurations": [
         // Other configurations...,
         {
-            "name": "Python Debugger: Current File",
+            "name": "DebugPy: Current File",
             "type": "debugpy",
             "request": "launch",
+            "console": "integratedTerminal",
+            // Whether to jump to external code when debugging "justMyCode": true,
-            // Path to the Python file to debug;
+            // Path to the Python file to debug; If set to "${file}", it will
-            // If set to "${file}", the debugger will run the currently open
+            // use the currently opened file
-            // file
             "program": "${file}",
-            "console": "integratedTerminal",
+            // Arguments to pass to the program "args": [
+                "arg1",
+                "arg2",
+                // ...
+            ],
             // Environment variables
             "env": {
                 "YOUR_ENV_VAR": "VALUE"
             },
-            // Arguments to pass to the program "args": [
-                "arg1",
-                "arg2",
-                // ...
-            ]
         },
         // Other configurations...,
     ]